julzaza/wildwitchherbs/_posts/2025-07-07-smoke-cleansing-folk-magic.md

 **Important Note:** Only use **ethically harvested** palo santo from fallen branches.
 Overharvesting has endangered the tree in some areas.

 ---

-## Ritual Smoke Herbs From Around the World

 ### Artemisia vulgaris (Mugwort) — Slavic & European Traditions
 Burned to **open dream gates** and guide between the worlds.
 Used after childbirth, near graves, or at midsummer for protection.